 Does the NCAA cater to the mental health needs of its athletes?
-According to a The Recovery Village survey, nearly half of respondents believed that the organization doesn’t do enough to help student athletes deal with mental illness.
+According to a survey by The Recovery Village, nearly half of respondents believed that the organization doesn’t do enough to help student-athletes deal with mental illness.
 But does the survey reflect reality?

 Women More Likely Than Men to Criticize NCAA

 The Recovery Village asked 400 people questions related to college sports, mental health and substance use.
 About 60 percent of respondents were current or former athletes in high school or college.

 About 49 percent of all respondents opined that the NCAA did not provide enough mental health services to student-athletes.
 Eighteen percent said that the organization does offer sufficient mental health resources to its athletes, and 33 percent had no opinion on the matter.

 Digging deeper, women viewed the NCAA’s approach to mental health more negatively than did men: 23 percent of male respondents and just 13 percent of female respondents said that the association provided enough mental health services.
 The allocation of resources among male and female athletic programs may have affected these results.

 The NCAA prides itself on gender equality.
 Today, more female athletes represent the organization than ever before.
 However, a 2017 report conducted by the NCAA found that athletic departments on average spend about twice as much on programs for men than for women.
 The allocation differences could indicate a discrepancy in counseling resources for male and female programs, although research on this subject is limited.

 Respondents ages 55 and older had the fewest number of people who said that the NCAA offered enough psychological resources for student-athletes.
 Half of the individuals in this age group believed that the organization could do more for the mental health needs of its athletes.